jdrbrn/obsidian-scripture-indexer/README.md

 When indexing files it will automatically get rid of old/dead indexes.
 If enabled it will index automatically on save, and automatically clean the index on deletion and renaming.

-References should be cited in the form Book Chapter:Verse An interval of verses can be cited with a hyphen.<br>
+References should be cited in the form Book Chapter:Verse or Chapter.Verse An interval of verses can be cited with a hyphen.<br>
 Multiple verses or intervals in the same chapter can be seperated by a comma.<br>
 Different chapters or books need to be seperated with a semicolon.<br>